Visiting Student Program

-Study Abroad students are those who want to spend one or two semesters in an international environment.
-Study Abroad applicants must have at least a high school diploma or its equivalent or have started a college degree with an accepted grade point average (GPA).
+Visiting students are those who want to spend one or two semesters in an international environment.
+Visiting student applicants must have at least a high school diploma or its equivalent or have started a college degree with an accepted grade point average (GPA).

 Accepted Grade Point Average (GPA)

 International applicants are expected to have the American equivalent of a 2.8 grade point average (GPA) on a 4.0 scale (approximately 70%) or above in their secondary (senior or high school) education.